MicrosoftDocs/Viva/WorkplaceAnalytics/Use/resilient-organizations.md

 Changes in work environments can leave employees feeling isolated from their colleagues.
 Feeling part of community is important for engagement and goal alignment as employees navigate change.

-According to the [Horizontal collaboration and cross-silo leadership](https://insights.office.com/networks/cross-silo-leadership-horizontal-collaboration/) article, it's important to develop and deploy cultural "brokers" to "promote cross-boundary work in one of two ways: by acting as a bridge or as an adhesive."
+According to the [Rebuilding companies as communities](https://insights.office.com/culture/rebuilding-companies-as-communities/) article, "organizations function best when committed people work in cooperative relationships based on respect."
 Ways to improve team cohesion:

 * In MyAnalytics, add colleagues to your [important people list](../myanalytics/use/use-the-insights.md#add-important-people); also, receive suggestions to meet and reminders to respond to emails and complete tasks from these contacts.
 * Provide teams with virtual opportunities to bond over non-work activities and form new connections.
 Create agendas with fun conversation prompts and activities such as online games.